Jason Woliner: Career

 He has collaborated with writer-performer Brett Gelman on a series of horror/comedy specials for Adult Swim.
 The first of these, titled Dinner with Friends with Brett Gelman and Friends, aired in April 2014, and the second special, titled Dinner with Family with Brett Gelman and Brett Gelman's Family, aired in February 2015.
 The third special, Brett Gelman's Dinner in America, aired in July 2016.
 Woliner and Gelman wrote the specials together; Gelman stars and Woliner directed.

-In 2020, he directed the comedy film Borat Subsequent Moviefilm.
+In 2020, he directed the comedy film Borat Subsequent Moviefilm, and won a Golden Globe for Best Motion Picture with Sacha Baron Cohen.
 In 2023, Woliner directed Paul T. Goldman, a hybrid documentary-comedy series for Peacock.